-Also, a robust compliance management solution must be able to monitor corporate risks.
-Software that centralizes and facilitates risk assessments are valuable tools for a compliance program to perform effectively.
+Also, a robust compliance management solution must be able to monitor risk.
+Software that centralizes and facilitates risk assessments is crucial for a compliance program to perform effectively.

 Every company is subject to a different set of regulations and has additional regulatory requirements accordingly.